Faster Belly Button Healing: A Comprehensive Guide to Navel Piercing Aftercare

 What Helps a Belly Button Piercing Heal Faster?

-- Proper Aftercare: Proper aftercare is key to keeping your new belly piercing healthy and reducing the healing time.
-Avoid from cleaning your new piercing with rubbing alcohol, hydrogen peroxide, harsh soaps with strong fragrances that contain triclosan and never apply ointments of any kind as these can damage healing cells, harbor bacteria, corrode body jewelry and prevent necessary air circulation.
-Do not overclean your new belly piercing or you will delay the healing time and you might irritate the piercing.
+- Proper Aftercare: Proper aftercare is key to reducing the healing time and to keep your new belly piercing healthy.
+Avoid cleaning your new piercing with rubbing alcohol, hydrogen peroxide, bar soaps, liquid soaps, and never apply any kind of ointments as these can over dry skin, damage healing cells, harbor bacteria, corrode body jewelry and prevent necessary air circulation.
+Do not use a cotton ball to clean your piercing because a loose fiber can accidently get caught inside your belly piercing and cause a delay or interfere with the healing process.
+Do not overclean your new belly piercing because you will delay or prevent your piercing from healing.
 Clean your piercing at least twice a day but no more than three times a day.
-Do not mix your own sea salt solution to clean your new belly piercing because more than likely your final result will be too strong or too weak solution and delay the healing process.
+Do not mix your own sea salt/saline solution to clean your new belly piercing because you might mix the solution too strong or too weak and that will delay or interfere with the healing process.

 - Aftercare Products: Packaged sterile saline labeled "wound care" is the best choice for body piercing aftercare.
-Contact lens saline or eye drops of any kind should never be used on a healing belly piercing.
+Contact lens solution or eye drops of any kind should never be used on a freshly pierced navel.

 How Long Do Belly Button Piercings Take to Heal?